miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/quickstart.md

 ## Passthrough

-Mirage is a great tool to use even if you're working on an existing app that doesn't have any mocks.
-By default, Mirage throws an error if your Ember app makes a request that doesn't have a corresponding mock defined.
+Mirage is a great tool to use even if you don't want to fake your entire API.
+By default, Mirage throws an error if your Ember app makes a request that doesn't have a corresponding route handler defined.
 To avoid this, tell Mirage to let unhandled requests pass through:

 ```js
 // mirage/config.js
 this.passthrough();
 ```

 Now you can develop as you normally would, for example against an existing API.

 When it comes time to build a new feature, you don't have to wait for the API to be updated.
-Just mock out the new route that you need
+Just define the new route that you need

 ```js
 // mirage/config.js